Horse Racing Carnival

 Monthly markets displaying King Island produce and items made & grown on King Island.
 Held in Currie township on a Saturday 10am – 12.30.
-Venue does change so look for the easel promoting where it is on the applicable weekend.
+Venue does change so look for the easel in the Main Street of Currie promoting where it is on the applicable weekend.

 Contact: Liz Clemons

 Please let us know if you are holding a King Island event that is not listed here and we can add it to the list.